Student Support Services

-- Reciprocal borrowing agreements with Omaha Public Library, the City of La Vista Public Library and other college libraries in Nebraska
+- Reciprocal borrowing agreements with the Omaha Public Libraries, the City of La Vista Public Library, and other college libraries in Nebraska

-For more information about library resources and services including hours, locations, phone numbers and policies, visit the library’s web page at www.mccneb.edu/library or contact a campus library:
+For more information about library resources and services including hours, locations, phone numbers, and policies, visit the library's website at www.mccneb.edu/library or contact a campus library:

 - Assisting students and staff with automotive problems such as jumpstarting and opening vehicles when keys are locked inside

 - Providing escorts for staff, students, and visitors as requested